oscdev-io/birdplan/docs/protocol-bgp.md

 Types of routes to redistribute to the peer, valid options are detailed below...

-* `default` will redistribute the default route, the type of route also needs to be redistributed. eg. `static`.
-Defaults to `False` except for peer type `rrserver-rrserver` which defaults to `True`.
 * `connected` will redistribute connected routes.
 Defaults to `False`.
 * `kernel` will redistribute kernel routes.
 Defaults to `False`.
+* `kernel_default` will redistribute kernel default routes.
+Defaults to `False`.
 * `kernel_blackhole` will redistribute kernel blackhole routes.
 Defaults to `False`.
-If set to true, kernel blackhole routes will be redistributed regardless of the blackhole large community function value.
+If set to True, kernel blackhole routes will be redistributed regardless of the blackhole large community function value.
 * `static` will redistribute static routes in our global static configuration.
 Defaults to `False`.
+* `static_default` will redistribute static default routes.
+Defaults to `False`.
 * `static_blackhole` will redistribute static blackhole routes in our global static configuration.
 Defaults to `False`.
-If set to true, static blackhole routes will be redistributed regardless of the blackhole large community function value.
+If set to
+True, static blackhole routes will be redistributed regardless of the blackhole large community function value.
 * `originated` will redistribute originated routes.
 Defaults to `False`.
 * `originated_default` will redistribute originated default routes.
 Defaults to `False`.

+* `bgp_default` will redistribute BGP default routes.
+Automatically set to `True` for peer types of `rrserver-rrserver`.

 Internal redistribution options and how they are used... (do not use unless you know exactly you're doing)